Vi-fly/githubtechanalysis/README.md

 - **Natural Language Processing (NLP)**: Utilize Groq API’s LLM capabilities to process and summarize the GitHub data.

 ## How it Works
-The AI agent follows these steps to analyze a GitHub profile:
+The AI agent follows these steps to analyze a GitHub profile:-

 1. **Profile Data Fetching**: It scrapes public data from a specified GitHub user’s profile.
 2. **Data Processing**: The fetched data is then processed and structured.